didiooi/beginnersguideML/README.md

 There is also another way to view this: **Supervised and Unsupervised Learning**.
 Supervised Learning includes Machine Learning while Unsupervised Learning includes Deep Learning and Reinforcement Learning.

-### Behind the Hype: Terminologies Explained...
+### BEHIND THE HYPE: TERMINOLOGIES EXPLAINED

-- Data Science: Extraction of knowledge and information from data, using integrated ideas from Mathematics, Statistics, Machine Learning, Computer Science, and Subject Matter Expertise (SME).
+- **Data Science**: Extraction of knowledge and information from data, using integrated ideas from Mathematics, Statistics, Machine Learning, Computer Science, and Subject Matter Expertise (SME).
-- Big Data: Unstructured data from multiple sources arriving at an alarming **Velocity, Volume and Variety** and in format in which meaningful value and information is not leveraged from (yet).
+- **Big Data**: Unstructured data from multiple sources arriving at an alarming **Velocity, Volume and Variety** and in format in which meaningful value and information is not leveraged from (yet).
-- Machine Learning (ML): A field in computer science whereby the algorithm has the ability to learn without being explicitly programmed.
+- **Machine Learning** (ML): A field in computer science whereby the algorithm has the ability to learn without being explicitly programmed.
-- Statistical Learning: Branch of applied statistics recently emerge in response to ML, emphasizing statistical models and assessment of uncertainty.
+- **Statistical Learning**: Branch of applied statistics recently emerge in response to ML, emphasizing statistical models and assessment of uncertainty.
-- Deep Learning (DL): A computational method for implementing machine learning using artificial neural network by building multiple layers of abstraction to solve complex semantic problems.
+- **Deep Learning** (DL): A computational method for implementing machine learning using artificial neural network by building multiple layers of abstraction to solve complex semantic problems.
-- Reinforcement Learning (RL): An extremely promising new area using the trial-and-error paradigm where the (computing) Agent learns and corrects its Action based on Reward signals and State.
+- **Reinforcement Learning** (RL): An extremely promising new area using the trial-and-error paradigm where the (computing) Agent learns and corrects its Action based on Reward signals and State.

  ![](https://github.com/didiooi/beginnersguideML/blob/master/Data%20Sci.png)
  Notice the importance of a subject matter expertise in the equation.
 Don't ditch your science degree/masters and jump straight on the Data Science and AI bandwagon - your skillsets from your courses are still valuable, it will make you the subject matter expertise and think about how you can use AI for your industry/field of research.